StankovicLab/Acoustic-Plotter/README.md

 V2.1 - 2/28/2023
 - fixed a number of bugs
 - got rid of opening dialog box "What file type would you like to open?
 ARF MAT".
 Now takes care of determining file type automatically

+V2.2 - 3/31/2023
+- fixed a number of bugs
+- added scaling functionality
+- added ability to return to starting page